 Take caution in crossing the highway less than 200 yards ahead.
 After mile marker 2 is the barren Poverty Flats.
 As the trail slowly begins to ascend, take notice of historical markers on the way.
 Grand views of the Sawatch and Mosquito Mountain Ranges will engulf the skyline.

 Onwards the trail, you will pass an array of abandoned mines in Evans Gluch, as well as Matchless Mine and Tip Top Mine.
 When leaving the trail to examine the surroundings, take caution since there are open mine shafts and other hazardous structures.

 Aside from the splendid view, Mineral Belt National Recreation Trail is also perfect for wildlife observation.
-Various animals like black bear, elk, deer, coyote, bobcats, and other small animals and birds are also sighted in the area.
+Various animals like black bears, elk, deer, coyotes, bobcats, and other small animals and birds are also sighted in the area.

 Tips for Mineral Belt Trail

-The trail is free and open all year round.
+The trail is free and open year-round.
 Motorized vehicles are not allowed except during September where a van is provided for sightseeing.
 Also, do not forget to have your dogs on leash.

 Drive along Highway 24 Southwest side of Leadville.
 The parking area is 0.1 miles west of Highway 24 and College Road.
 Find mile marker zero and begin your hike clockwise.